 Students should contact their advisor early to schedule an advising/registration meeting.
-Students will register themselves online via WebAdvisor.
-Many advisors will post an appointment schedule on their office doors.
-(Students who are not on campus Fall 2018, should contact their advisor via e-mail to discuss their registration choices.)
+Students will register themselves online via Self- Service Student Planning (SSSP).
+(Students who are not on campus Spring 2022 should contact their advisor via e-mail to discuss their Fall 2022 registration choices.)
 Students will not be able to access the online registration system until the advisor has cleared the advising registration hold and all other holds are cleared.

 The registration schedule below is used to assign your registration date and time.
-View your official classification and registration now… Once registration ends for your classification group you will not be able to make changes to your schedule until your registration period re-opens.
+To view your official classification and registration time go here:

 |Week 1||Week 2|

-* Note: Your registration group is based on the number of completed semesters.
+* Note: Your registration group is based on the number of full-time completed semesters.
 College semesters completed while in high school do not count.
-Only full-time semesters completed by transfer students may count.
 Registration group questions should be directed to the Registrar’s Office staff (firstname.lastname@example.org).

 |Last Name Begins With||Registration Opens|